PyGithub/PyGithub/doc/testing.rst

 Updating assertions
 -------------------

-Once replay data have been created or updated, test assertions may fail because some values most definitively have changed.
+Once replay data have been created or updated, test assertions may fail because some values may have changed.
 You can either manually update the expected values with the new values of your record data.
 Or you use the following commands that attempt to perform this automatically: